 YMMV: Oliver & Company

-Cliché Storm: A common complaint by critics and other detractors, citing the backstories, characters, and overall story as being similar to other Disney movies.
+Cliché Storm: A common complaint by critics and other detractors, citing the backstories, characters, and overall story as being similar to other Disney movies, though the main villain himself is rather realistic for a Disney villain.

 Complete Monster: Sykes is a disturbingly realistic villain for a Disney film.
 A loan shark who demonstrates his nastiness by rolling up his car window on the neck of a man who's late in his payments, Sykes has no hesitation releasing his savage attack dogs on the man's own pets.
 He later receives a phone call from a fellow mobster in the process of killing someone and even gives the man advice on how to do it over the phone.
 Sykes later kidnaps a little girl to extort money from her parents and indicates he'll feed her to his dogs.
 When Oliver and team frees her, Sykes unleashes his dogs after them and rides after them himself, fully intending to kill everyone.